Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

 The maximum height for small, fast growing palm trees is about 20ft/6m or less.
 Many don't have wide crowns of Palm Fronds.

-Another common name is Alexandra King Palm.
+Or the Alexandra King Palm.
 Archotophoenix alexandrae grows between 30-50ft/9-15m.
 Best in 10b-11.
-Have wetter winters?
-10a can work.
+10a with wet winters okay.

 Wodyetia bifurcata reaches 40-60ft/12-18m tall.
 Ideal for Zones 10b-11.
 Try cautiously in 10a.